Sampling Transferable Graph Neural Networks with Limited Graph Information: Experiments Under Coarse Alignment

-In this section, we present an empirical analysis of our sampling algorithm on citation networks.
-Specifically, we compare the test accuracy achieved by GNN models trained on subgraphs sampled using our heuristic and the random node sampling baseline on the full size graph.
+We evaluate the effectiveness of our sampling algorithm on the Planetoid citation networks Cora, CiteSeer, and PubMed, whose feature heterophilies are $0.0415$, $0.0194$, and $0.0007$, respectively~\cite{Yangetal2016}.
+Our objective is to compare the test accuracy achieved by GNNs trained on subgraphs sampled using our heuristic against those obtained via uniform random sampling, when both are evaluated on the full graph.

-\textbf{Trace preservation.} First, we investigate the ability of our heuristic to preserve Laplacian trace in three homophilic citation networks.
-In agreement with the lower bound derived in Proposition \ref{bound on tr L}, in Figure \ref{fig:trace} we see that across all datasets, our sampling method results in subgraphs with larger adjusted $\tilde{{tr}}(\textbf{L}) = {tr}(\mathbf{L}) / n$.
-This pattern is especially visible for PubMed, as exemplified by the 800-node subsamples in Figure \ref{fig:pubmed_example}.
-Clearly, the graph sampled using Algorithm 1 is more connected than its random counterpart.

-\textbf{GNN training.} Next, we investigate the transferability of GNNs trained on subgraphs sampled using our heuristic and subgraphs and random node-induced subgraphs.
-Specifically, we train a GNN model on graphs of size given by the $x$-axis of Figure \ref{fig:GNN Acc}, and report their test accuracy on the full size graph.

-\textbf{Experiment details.} For each dataset and sample rate, we chose hidden dimension in $\{64, 128\}$, number of layers in $\{1,2,3\}$, number of epochs in $\{200, 300\}$, learning rate and weight decay in $\{0.001, 0.0001\}$, GCN model type in $\{\text{GCN}, \text{SAGE}\}$ with ReLU activations, all optimized using Adam \cite{kingma17-adam}.
-All of the graphs are symmetrized beforehand, turning directed edges into undirected ones.

-In Figure \ref{fig:GNN Acc}, the box plots represent the mean and standard error of the accuracy achieved over 50 rounds, and the red dots the test accuracy achieved by our model.
-Our sampling heuristic is substantially better, except for CiteSeer at sample rate 25\%.
-Notably, at a sample rate of 62.5\%, our heuristic beat random by around 10\% for all three datasets.

-\textbf{Acknowledgements.} We thank Gonzalo Mateos for insightful comments on the connections of our method with graph orthogonality and leverage scores sampling.